larry-deee/ai_projects/sf-model-api/N8N_COMPATIBILITY.md

 ### 1. n8n Detection and Compatibility Mode

-- **User-Agent Detection**: Automatically detects n8n clients by checking for 'n8n' in the User-Agent header
+- **Enhanced User-Agent Detection**: Automatically detects n8n clients by checking for 'n8n' in the User-Agent header or 'openai/js' at the start of the User-Agent
 - **Environment Variable Control**: `N8N_COMPAT_MODE` environment variable (default: enabled)
 - **Forced Non-Tool Behavior**: When n8n is detected, incoming tools are ignored and tool_choice is set to "none"
 - **Streaming Downgrade**: Automatically downgrades streaming to non-streaming for n8n compatibility
+- **Token Pre-warming**: Server startup includes OAuth token pre-warming to eliminate first-request 401 errors

 ### 2. Strict Tool Entry Conditions